VXSTATS/com.vxstats.qt/README.md

 # Pending Issues
 ## App Store
 We have already successfully passed the review process.
-If you have issues of the review process, please let us know and ask for support@vxapps.com to solve your needs.
+If you have issues with the review process, please let us know and ask for support@vxapps.com to solve your needs.